 This is what my family would ask me when they’d call and ask what I was doing.
-Besides the fact that I wanted to avoid the nasty GMO-laden and toxic canola or soybean oils and other rotten ingredients like preservatives and fake flavorings, this recipe is actually good for you with real egg yolks (wonder if raw eggs are safe? find out here) and also the optional addition of whey – this makes it a lacto-fermented / probiotic food to get more healthy bacteria into our gut that keeps us healthy!
+Besides the fact that I wanted to avoid the nasty GMO-laden and toxic canola or soybean oils and other rotten ingredients like preservatives and fake flavorings, this recipe is actually good for you with real egg yolks (wonder if raw eggs are safe? find out here) and also the optional addition of whey–this makes it a lacto-fermented probiotic food to get more healthy bacteria into our gut which keeps us healthy!

 Not to mention that it literally takes LESS than 5 minutes to make.